-Ponder this assessment from Timothy Dalrymple, President and CEO of Christianity Today:
+Ponder this assessment of evangelical division from Timothy Dalrymple, President and CEO of Christianity Today:

 “One group within American evangelicalism believes our religious liberties have never been more firmly established; another that they have never been at greater risk.
 One group believes racism is still systemic in American society; another that the systemic racism’ push is a progressive program to redistribute wealth and power to angry radicals.
 One is more concerned with the insurrection at the Capitol; another with the riots that followed the killing of George Floyd.
 One believes the Trump presidency was generationally damaging to Christian witness; another that it was enormously beneficial.
 One believes the former president attempted a coup; another that the Democrats stole the election.
 One believes masks and vaccines are marks of Christian love; another that the rejection of the same is a mark of Christian courage.”